 a) During Contract Term – if a student does not check-in to their room by 7:00am on the first day of classes and has not notified the Residential Life Office in writing that they will be arriving late they will be automatically purged out of the system and the deposit will be forfeited.

 b) Refunds to students departing from the residence halls prior to the end of the semester are computed on the following basis: Students forfeit their room deposit and will be charged 10% of the total semester rate for each week or partial week of registered occupancy beginning with the day the residence halls open.
-After 10 weeks of room occupancy, a student is not entitled to any refund for room and board.
+After the 10th week of the halls opening, a student is not entitled to any refund for room and board.
 The total rent charges shall not exceed the semester rate except when added charges are assessed for losses and/or damages to College property.

 12. LICENSE AGREEMENT/CONTRACT ASSIGNMENT